 You can invite a Climate Leader from the Climate Reality Project to lead your group in a discussion about the science, impacts, and solutions to climate change.

 There are a range of grants that community groups may be able to access from Government and other sources, a few of which are listed below.

 - To keep up to date with grants available for communities in Tasmania, subscribe to Grants Alert.
-This service is managed by the Department of Premier and Cabinet and has some great resources to help community groups plan their projects and write better grant applications.
+This service is managed by the Department of Communities Tasmania and has some great resources to help community groups plan their projects and write better grant applications.

 - The Australian Government and other organisations provide a variety of grants to support community organisations.
 You can browse available opportunities on websites like Community GrantGuru or Funding Centre.

-- Natural Resources Management (NRM) organisations offer grants to community groups for environmental projects:
+- Natural Resources Management (NRM) South offers grants to community groups for environmental projects:

 - 20 Million Trees aims to re-establish green corridors and urban forests, in line with Australian Government working with the community to plant 20 million trees by 2020.
 The program is part of the National Landcare Program, with $50 million funding for competitive grants through to 2018-19.

 - Tasmania’s greenhouse gas emissions provides information Tasmania’s emissions, where they come from and how they have changed over time.